puntingpro/tennis-betting-model/README.md

 │   └── utils/                # Utility functions (logging, config, etc.)
-├── tests/                      # Unit and integration tests ├── main.py                     # Main CLI entry point for all commands └── config.yaml                 # Configuration file for paths, parameters, etc.
+├── tests/                      # Unit and integration tests ├── main.py                     # Main CLI entry point for all commands └── conf/config.yaml            # Single, consolidated configuration file
 ```

 ---

 ## ⚙️ Project Pipeline Commands
 This is the complete sequence of commands for the recommended workflow.
 These should be run from the project's root directory.
-The entire build and backtest process is automated via the `.github/workflows/build_and_backtest.yml` workflow.

 ### Part 1: Initial Setup & Data Processing
 This workflow prepares all raw data sources, consolidates them, and creates the necessary mappings.